Raydir27/Segmentation_ct/README.md

 ## Repository Structure

-- `CT_Scan_Segmentation.ipynb`: Jupyter notebook containing the code for the segmentation model.
+- `CT_Scan_Segmentation_SWinV2.ipynb`: Jupyter notebook containing the code for the segmentation model.
 - `requirements.txt`: A list of dependencies required to run the notebook.

 ## Pretrained Model